 With 12 years of senior SEC experience and more than two years of in-house experience at a futures and securities brokerage firm, Jim has developed an in-depth working knowledge of the various regulatory bodies with enforcement, examination, and policy oversight of the securities and futures industries.

 Jim co-maintains Drinker Biddle’s SECurities Law Perspectives Blog, which provides reports, discussions, and analyses on noteworthy trends in the enforcement and regulatory activities of the SEC, CFTC, and other financial regulatory agencies.
+Jim is also a contributor to Drinker Biddle’s Broker-Dealer Law Blog, which provides practical insights on litigation, regulatory, compliance and fiduciary issues impacting broker-dealers.

 During his time with the SEC, Jim worked at supervisory levels in both the Enforcement Division and the Office of Compliance Inspections and Examinations (OCIE).
 After nine successful years with the Enforcement Division as a senior trial counsel and as a branch chief, Jim spent his final three years with the SEC as a senior regulatory counsel in OCIE and assisted with operating the SEC’s examination program for the Midwest region.